 - Identify agencies and initiatives that would benefit from Community Health Workers

-THE CHW CENTER OF STARK
+THE CHW CENTER

 - Listens to the communities for buy-in of CHWs in their neighborhoods